SpudGunMan/meshing-around/modules/games/README.md

 ## Credits

-- Written for Meshtastic mesh-bot by K7MHI Kelly Keeton 2025
+- Written for Meshtastic mesh-bot by Martin

 # MasterMind Game Module